52-hertz whale: Characteristics

 Scientists at the Woods Hole Oceanographic Institution have been unable to identify the species of the whale.
 They speculate that it could be malformed or a blue whale hybrid.
 The research team is often contacted by deaf people who wonder whether the whale may also be deaf.

-Whatever biological cause underlies its unusually high frequency voice does not seem to be detrimental to its survival.
-The fact that the whale has survived and apparently matured indicates it is probably healthy.
+Whatever biological cause underlies its unusually high-frequency voice does not seem to be detrimental to its survival.
+The whale's survival and apparent maturity indicate it is probably healthy.
 Still, its call is the only one of its kind detected anywhere and there is only one such source per season.
 Because of this, the animal has been called the loneliest whale in the world.

-Calls picked up by a sensor in 2010 suggest that there may be more than one whale calling at 52 Hz.
+Nevertheless, calls picked up by a sensor in California in 2010 suggest that there may be more than one whale calling at 52 Hz.

 History

 The 52-hertz whale was discovered by a team from the Woods Hole Oceanographic Institution.
 Its call was first detected in 1989, then again in 1990 and 1991.
 In 1992, following the end of the Cold War, the U.S. Navy partially declassified the recordings and technical specifications of its SOSUS anti-submarine hydrophone arrays, and made SOSUS available for oceanographic research.
 As of 2014, the whale had been detected every year since.